 - Pupils’ work is evidenced in subject books, and through 'Evidence for Learning'.
 These are moderated across Key Stages.

 - Nancealverne analyses data from a range of sources to effectively evaluate each pupil's performance.
 This allows us to determine whole school performance, moderate our own practice and plan for further improvement.

 - Teachers and senior leaders use a range of formative and summative assessment procedures to assess progress and attainment.

 - The majority of pupils meet or exceed their expected progress.
 Learners develop detailed knowledge and skills across the curriculum and, as a result, achieve well.

 - Detailed analysis of outcomes and pupil progress indicates that there is little statistical significance between the performance of key groups.
 Where any small differences are identified strategies are implemented swiftly.

 - Pupils make significant progression and achieve within personalised Accreditation routes.

 - Parents/ Carers views are listened to and acted upon.
-By building effective relationships with parents/ carers, the school secures effective partnership with parents/ carers.
+By building respectful and positive relationships with parents/ carers, the school secures effective partnership working.

 - The spiritual, moral, social and cultural development of pupils is paramount and at the heart of the curriculum delivery.